,

 If your earbuds are running on the newest update, it will ensure optimum performance.
 Plus, the newest firmware will fix the bugs that Apple is currently aware of.

-Your earbuds are managed by firmware, enabling proper functioning.
 But similar to software, bugs can arise from firmware due to incompatibility or coding errors.
 These bugs can be the culprit behind the connection issues.

 1. Open the Settings menu.